xgeoff/arden/docs/pages/arden-adjectives.md

 | dry | **selk** | selkel | selkel | selkel | Arid and rough in sound |
 | sick | **morv** | morvel | morvel | morvel | Muted, weary tone |
 | healthy | **valin** | valinel | valinel | valinel | Uplifting, clear form |

----

-This is the **first third** of your full list (25 curated adjectives).
-If you like the tone and format, I’ll continue with the rest\!

-Would you like to proceed with the next batch?